denis-it/rpibot/README.md

 ```

 ## Known issues
-If you have found any issue or have feature request - create an issue for it, please.
+If you have found a bug or have a feature request - create an issue for it, please.
 Thanks.